MicrosoftDocs/memdocs/memdocs/autopilot/policy-conflicts.md

 <br><a href="https://docs.microsoft.com/windows/security/threat-protection/security-policy-settings/interactive-logon-require-smart-card">Interactive logon: Require Windows Hello for Business or smart card</a><br>
 <br><a href="https://docs.microsoft.com/windows/security/threat-protection/security-policy-settings/user-account-control-behavior-of-the-elevation-prompt-for-administrators-in-admin-approval-mode">User Account Control: Behavior of the elevation prompt for administrators in Admin Approval Mode - Prompt for credentials on the secure desktop</a><br>
 <td>
-<br>Windows Autopilot pre-provisioning does not work when any of these GPO policy settings are enabled
+<br>Windows Autopilot pre-provisioning does not work when any of the four GPO policy settings listed here are enabled.
 </table>

 <br>